raelgc/ubuntu_xboxdrv/README.md

 ## Start/stop the job

 The `xboxdrv` job is already started when the package is installed.
-But, if sor some reason, you need to restart it, run in terminal:
+But, if for some reason, you need to restart it, run in terminal:

 ```term
 sudo service xboxdrv restart